virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 - in the `data-science-for-esm/_toc.yml` *file*, a sequence of files to be included in the GitHub Page is defined, thereafter displayed in the menu, located on the left side of the page

-# <font color="darkgreen">GitHub Workflows Deployment</font>
+# <font color="darkgreen">GitHub Workflow Deployment</font>

-`.github/workflows/deploy.yml` ([link][08]) needs specifying which branch of the repo will be used for deployment.
+`.github/workflows/deploy.yml` ([link][08]) needs specifying which branch of the repository will be used for deployment.
 You are free to use any branch, other than the `gh-pages`, keeping in mind that upon the `git push`, the workflow will be triggered.

 This is indicated by the status indicator in the repository, in this case a beige-brown dot, which if clicked on, will show the running status and the deployment details.
 As mentioned, the deployment takes approx. 2 minutes.